 Sick Leave Bank.
-A sick leave bank shall be created for regular full-time employees and regular part-time employees with regularly scheduled working hours which will be jointly administered by a committee of one (1) Personnel Board designee and two (2) Town employee designees.
+A sick leave bank shall be created for regular full-time employees and regular parttime employees with regularly scheduled working hours which will be jointly administered by a committee of one (1) Personnel Board designee and two (2) Town employee designees.
 The joint committee may establish rules and regulations for the administration and operation of this bank, provided said rules and regulations for the administration do not conflict with the Personnel Administration Plan.
 To be eligible to use the bank, an employee must contribute three (3) days of his sick leave each year.
 Further, an employee must exhaust his own accumulated sick days before he is eligible to use the bank.
-The maximum number of bank days any employee may be granted is twelve (12) times the number of years of his service.
-Although employees to be eligible are required to deposit three (3) days per year, the total number of days available in the bank shall not exceed seven hundred twenty (720) days.
+The maximum number of bank days any employee may be granted in each fiscal year is twelve (12) times the number of years of his service.
 The contribution of, and grant to, a regular part-time employee shall be appropriately pro-rated.